bixbydevelopers/capsule-sample-multichoice-adventure-game/README.md

 * Open the simulator and give it a try!

 ## How to try
-Ask Bixby to start a game, try these:
+Ask Bixby to start a game:
 ```
-Start a game (Bixby asks you which game you want to start)

-Start a states game (Bixby starts a game about US States)

-Start a presidents game (Bixby starts a game about US presidents)

-Start a funny game (Bixby starts a game that is funny)
+Start a game
 ```

 # How to customize